alexenson/ec2-elb-for-beginners/README.md

-There's a couple of different entries here about launching a new instance and that's based on the target tracking alarm, high alarm, which has been triggered.
+There are couple of different entries here about launching a new instance and that's based on the target tracking alarm, high alarm, which has been triggered.